Bedrock-OSS/regolith/docs/docs/guide/troubleshooting.md

 ---
-permalink: /docs/troubleshooting
-layout: single
-classes: wide
 title: Troubleshooting
-sidebar:
-  nav: "sidebar"
+description: General Regolith troubleshooting
 ---

+# Troubleshooting

 Regolith is a useful tool, but its somewhat complex compilation flow leaves room for user error.
 This page will explain solutions to common mistakes, as well as guide you through more complex debugging strategies.

-# General Debugging Tips
+## General Debugging Tips

-## Reading the Console
+### Reading the Console

 Regolith is a console application, which means that you will need to interact with it via the terminal.
 When Regolith runs, it will print information into the same log.
 This information is very useful in debugging, as Regolith will print as much useful information as it can during failure states.

 Please get comfortable reading the console output, and try to become familiar with the syntax.
 Warnings and errors will be printed clearly.

-## Check your Version
+### Check your Version

 Regolith is a living, breathing application, which is receiving numerous updates.
 You can directly install the latest version of Regolith, or watch out for the "A new Version is Available" messages in the console output.

-# Common Issues
+## Common Issues

-## Regolith is not Recognized
+### Regolith is not Recognized

 When first installing Regolith, you may get an error message like this: